© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of Blackborough Priory is a scheduled monument protected by Historic England under reference 1016483.
 View the official record →

-Remains of Blackborough Priory is a Benedictine priory situated in Norfolk, founded in the early twelfth century as a daughter house of the monastery at Cluny in France.
+Remains of Blackborough Priory is a Benedictine priory located in Norfolk, established in the twelfth century as a daughter house of the Norman abbey of Saint-Saëns in Normandy.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016483.

 Remains of Blackborough Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016483.